wzulfikar/lifelog/programming/auto_re-run_with_nodemon.md

   `nodemon path/to/hiNodemon.js`

 ## Checking if it works
-Change value of `test` variable inside `hiNodemon.js` to non-string and `nodemon` will output something like:
+Change value of `test` variable inside `hiNodemon.js` to non-string and `nodemon` will automatically re-run the file and output something like:

 ![nodemon-assertion-error](../images/nodemon-assertion-error.png)